 During the pandemic, the local government has offered all its business tenants a rent deferral.
 Under the new Government as Landlord Policy, alternative concessions such as rent holidays and early lease terminations will also be considered.

-The Government of Jersey has also introduced many fiscal easing initiatives for the local economy and arranged for funds in identifiable dormant banks to be distributed to local charities to support projects that benefit people affected directly by the impact of COVID-19.
+The Government of Jersey has also introduced many fiscal easing initiatives for the local economy and arranged for funds in identifiable dormant banks to be distributed to local charities to support projects that benefit people affected directly by the impact of Covid-19.
+There is also a new visitor attractions and events scheme which has been established to assist local visitor attractions with 80% of their fixed business costs until the end of April 2021 subject to the fulfilment of certain criteria.

 Where companies’ operating practices have to be adjusted to compensate for the COVID-19 outbreak, the Comptroller will not determine under Article 6, Taxation (Companies- Economic Substance) (Jersey) Law 2019, that a company has failed the economic substance test.
 Where a company incorporated in another jurisdiction has been tax resident on the basis of control and management in Jersey, and the Comptroller considers that any changes dictated by COVID-19 are temporary, then this will not disturb the determination of corporate tax residence from that prevailing before this outbreak.
 This treatment will only apply to adjustments to the normal operating practices, and to the extent required to mitigate the threats from this outbreak.
 More information can be found here.